sb365561/sb365561.github.io/README.md

     This template contains technologies from parties other than Microsoft, see https://aka.ms/aspnetcore-template-3pn-210 for details.
     $

-This will create a minimal site with models, views and controllers.
 We can publish this site:

     ~/myhello $ dotnet publish --configuration=Release